shiguredo/momo/README.en.md

 ## About WebRTC Native Client Momo

 Momo is a WebRTC Native Client that uses "libwebrtc" and runs on various browser-less devices.
-When Momo runs on Jetson Nano, it is possible to deliver 4K video compressed with H.264 to the browser within 1 second.
+When Momo runs on Jetson Xavier NX / AGX, it is possible to deliver 4K video compressed with H.264 to the browser within 1 second.

 ## Binary for Jetson Xavier NX / AGX